 - An original series with a new episode in each issue

 Harry Goldstein, editorial director, digital, at IEEE Spectrum magazine, who is video savvy, says that magazine publishers don’t need to worry as much about production as they think, when it comes to online.
 He says, “If there’s something to see, if there’s something to explain, and if video can tell that story, worry less about production values themselves than the content, because that’s what people are going to be looking at.”
 After all, people watch America’s Funniest Home Video-style dog and cat videos all day on TikTok, Facebook and Instagram.
 It’s not hard to beat that.
 And actually really easy to beat that if you add cats and dogs to your videos.

 10 reasons to add video in digital magazines

 - Something like a video series that is ongoing and only available in your digital magazine will keep people subscribed to watch the next episode from month to month.

 - It can improve the quality of the content you’re publishing.
-For example, an article about the latest fashion braid can be improved with a how-to video.
+For example, an article about how to paint DIY plant pots with kids can be improved with a how-to video.

 - Advertisers are latching on to video ads, and they’re willing to spend a lot more on them (users like them too).

 - You can offset the cost of video production by finding advertisers to sponsor your videos (product placement or pre-roll).